-It is not possible to determine the maximum potential amount of the liability under these potential obligations due to the unique set of facts and circumstances likely to be involved with each provision.
+It is not possible to determine the maximum potential amount of liability under these potential obligations due to the unique set of facts and circumstances likely to be involved with each provision.

-The Company currently employs just over 2,500 people in the U.S., Canada and France.
-As of December 31, 2022, 71 percent of the work force is unionized.
-As a result, the Company is required to negotiate wages, benefits and other terms with unionized employees collectively.
-As of December 31, 2022, a collective bargaining agreement covering approximately 660 unionized employees was expired.
-The employees have continued to work under the terms of the expired contract while negotiations continue.
-While there can be no assurances, the Company expects to reach agreements with the union.
-However, a work stoppage could have a material adverse effect on the Company's business, financial condition and results of operations.
+As of December 31, 2023, the Company employed approximately 2,800 people in the U.S., Canada and France, of which 61 percent were unionized.
+The Company is required to negotiate wages, benefits and other terms with unionized employees collectively.
+At December 31, 2022, a collective bargaining agreement covering approximately 575 unionized employees was expired.
+The employees continued to work under the terms of the expired contract until negotiations concluded in the second quarter of 2023 and final agreement with the union was reached.
+As of December 31, 2023, all of the Company's collective bargaining agreements covering its unionized employees were current.